chanzuckerberg/software-mentions/software-mentions-extractor/README.md

 Each file is a tab separated list with the following fields:

 - Paper license (comm or non\_comm);
-- Paper location in the directory;
+- Paper location in the directory structure (see above);
 - Paper pmcid or empty;
 - Paper pmid or empty;
 - Paper doi or empty;